MG Software.

 WordPress powers 40% of the web, but headless CMS is growing fast.
 Which approach delivers better performance, security, and flexibility?

-WordPress remains excellent for simple websites and teams without a technical background.
-A headless CMS offers superior performance, security, and flexibility for modern web projects.
-The trend is moving toward headless, especially for businesses investing in digital experience.
+WordPress remains excellent for simple websites, blogs, and teams without a technical background who want to publish content quickly.
+A headless CMS offers superior performance, security, scalability, and frontend flexibility for modern web projects.
+The trend is clearly moving toward headless, especially for businesses investing in digital experience and serving multiple channels.
+The choice depends on your technical capability, performance requirements, and whether you need to publish content across multiple platforms.
+For existing WordPress sites with large content libraries, migration is not always necessary, but for new projects headless is increasingly the wiser choice.

 WordPress vs Headless CMS: Which CMS Fits Your Situation?